wp-plugins/wcp-contact-form/readme.txt

 = How can I change validation error messages? =

-To change normal validation error messages, go to menu "Contact Form" > "Settings" > "Errors" tab > "Error Messages" section.
+To change non-HTML5 validation error messages, go to menu "Contact Form" > "Settings" > "Errors" tab > "Error Messages" section.
 Following options are available:

-* **Required Field Error** - allows to change error message for required fields;
+* **Required Field** - allows to change error message for required fields;
-* **Email Field Error Message** - allows to change error message for email field.
+* **Email Field** - allows to change error message for fields with type email.
+* **Captcha Field** - allows to change error message CAPTCHA field.
+* **Number Field** - allows to change error message for fields with type number.

 = How can I change administrator notifications? =